MTBO, Long Distance Event, North Pentlands

 GATES AND STILES: There are a lot of gates and a few stiles on the mapped area.
 These can all be used and will be shown on the map as obstructions (red line across the track/path).
-Please ensure all gates are shut behind you – future use of the area may depend on this.
+Please ensure all gates are shut behind you and report any damage to the organiser – future use of the area may depend on this.

 PRIVATE PROPERTY: There is some private property on the map.
 Please do not enter any areas marked in olive green or with vertical red lines.
 These are all out of bounds.

-LIVESTOCK: Livestock may be encountered on all courses.
-Avoid cycling at speed too close to livestock.
+LIVESTOCK: Livestock of different kinds may be encountered on all courses.
+Avoid cycling at speed too close to any livestock.
 There is a very small chance of encountering the highland cows that live on the eastern end of the area.
 They are usually quite docile but again please pass them with care.
-The route to/from the start/finish passes through the Swanston Livery stable – please take extra care through here.

 MOUNTAIN BIKE ORIENTEERING SAFETY: Please be aware of all the safety issues related to mountain bike orienteering which are in the linked document.